Chains are difficult, problems are likely

 It’s legal too.
-This doesn't mean it's liked by anyone, but it does mean that you aren’t going to get it through the courts.
+This doesn't mean it's liked by anyone, but it does mean that you you have any recourse either.
 What’s worse, any sale is ‘not final’ until exchange of contracts occurs.
 This means that there could be potentially a period of weeks before houses change hands.

 The best thing to do here is to act quickly on things like surveys, and making sure your mortgage is there and ready to move on.
-Get in touch with a surveyor as soon as possible after starting your house hunt, and they will be able to get the process moving quickly.
+Get in touch with a mortgage advisor and a good solicitor as soon as possible after starting your house hunt, and they will be able to get the process moving quickly.
 Essentially, you’re doing everything you can to avoid delays.

 There are other ways to keep the damage to a minimum.
 One is to buy insurance that pays you a set sum if gazumping occurs.
 This doesn’t stop the chain from breaking of course, but it does take some of the financial outlay back.